stevendwood/html5-dropzone/README.md

 In the above example the drop target cannot accept the drop as it does not specify a valid dropEffect.
 This would not normally work on IE but by using this library the above code will result in the drop not being allowed on any browser.

-__2.2 Does the cursor update to give the user feedback on what will happen if they drop ?__
+*Does the cursor update to give the user feedback on what will happen if they drop ?*

 Chrome & Safari will change the mouse cursor to fit the dropEffect.
 So does Mozilla on mac.
 Mozilla on windows and IE both look at the first effect they come across in the effectAllowed and set the cursor on any valid drop target to be that.
 Except IE who seem to always use "link" if that is in the effectAllowed e.g. if effectAllowed is "copyLink" and we set dropEffect to "link" on dragover - Mozilla will set the cursor to "copy" but IE set it to "link".
 IE seems to have "link" as always winning.
 When you press ctrl, mozilla update the cursor in response.
 So it seems you cannot programatically affect the cursor in Mozilla by changing the drop effect in dragover.

-__2.3 Is the dropEffect reported at the source element on dragend ?__
+*Is the dropEffect reported at the source element on dragend ?*

 The spec shows that the source can listen for the dragend event to see what happened.
 It should look at the dropEffect within this event.
 Chrome, Mozilla and Safari work as you would hope here, the drop effect appears in the dragend event.
 In IE if the effect allowed is a simple value e.g. "copy" then any successful drop results in this value  appearing as the dropEffect on dragend.
 If the effectAllowed was a compound value like "copyMove" and the drop target tried to select "move" on dragover by setting the dropEffect, you're out of luck, that will come through as  dropEffect = "none" at the source on dragend.